To know how ESG investing works, it’s important to first know what it means.

 iShares MSCI KLD 400 Social ETF (DSI)

 The largest ESG ETF is the iShares MSCI KLD 400 Social ETF (DSI), which is nearly indistinguishable from your average large-cap fund.
 That’s intentional: iShares made DSI so investors with a conscience can use it as a substitute for other large cap funds like SPY.
-Over the past year, the two funds’ returns have been identical.
-Over the past five years, DSI has gained 77%, vs. an 71% gain for the SPY.
+Over the past year, the two funds’ returns have been very close, with a 12.6% decline for DSI and a 11.6% decline for SPY.
+Over the past five years, DSI has gained 62.3%, vs. a 57.4% gain for the SPY.

 DSI’s top holdings are all familiar names, with no apparent social skew: Microsoft (MSFT), Alphabet (GOOG), Procter & Gamble (PG), Tesla (TSLA) and Nvidia (NVDA).